stavros11/Ising-Super-Resolution/README.md

 `-TPF`: If `True` calculate two-point function in observables.

 `-CORR`: If `True` calculate correlation length.

+Accessing sizes larger than 128x128 sometimes gives memory error either in the network or in the vectorized quantity calculation.
+A solution is to do the calculation in batches instead of the whole dataset of (say) 100,000 samples.
+The relevant settings are:

+`-CB`: If `True` it enables the calculation with batches.

+`-CBS`: How many configurations in each batch.

+`-NUP`: Number of upsamplings before starting the batch use.
+If `NUP=3` the first three upsamplings will be done normally and after that batches will be used.

 ## Plot scripts
 In the `plot` folder.
 To work we must change the NAME to the corresponding `.npy` file to be read.